shivanivarode1015-blip/Evonence_All_Solutions/README.md

-This Repository contains all solutions for AI/ML assignmnet
+This Repository contains all solutions for AI/ML assignment

 Author: Shivani Varode